Stayl045/stephans-code-journal/README.md

 ##### Steps on Vue for Components

 1. set up tailwind
+2. Donwload `npm i`
-2. go into VSVode and go into components
+3. go into VSVode and go into components
-3. Remmeber to use `<nuxt-link="to">` to link to another vue
+4. Remmeber to use `<nuxt-link="to">` to link to another vue
-4. And add a file name `TheHeader.vue` in the components folder
+5. And add a file name `TheHeader.vue` in the components folder
-5. Create another file name `TheNavBar.vue` in the components folder
+6. Create another file name `TheNavBar.vue` in the components folder
 <!-- 5.
 Create another file name `TheNavBarItem.vue` -->
-6. create another file named `TheLogo.vue`
+7. create another file named `TheLogo.vue`
-7. in the `TheHeader.vue`
+8. in the `TheHeader.vue`

 - Add template tag
 - Add div tag